 A phishing email appears to be a legitimate message from a bank, vendor, friend, or other trusted source.
 The purpose is to trick you into giving confidential information such as bank accounts, social security numbers, passwords, and credit card information.
 You’ve probably already received an American Express, PayPal or bank spam email that said your account was going to be closed unless you verified your information.
 It then directs you to a very legitimate-looking website where you input personal information.
 In reality, this is a malicious third party that is going to steal and use your information to access your accounts and to open credit card accounts to steal money or misuse your identity, causing you major financial and possibly personal problems.

 If you want a 100% way of getting a clean slate, you may want to change your email address; however, this action can be a major headache; it gets even more complicated if you rely on it to stay in touch with important business and personal contacts, and don’t want to risk losing any connections.
 But even starting with a new mailbox is only a temporary measure as spammers may eventually find new sneaky ways to get back into your inbox.

 What can you do to reduce and minimize the amount of SPAM?

-First – and it is absolutely critical – get a quality spam blocking software installed.
-There are no government regulations in place to prevent or stop spammers, so every business must be responsible for their own anti-spam solution: you must have it in place as a first line of defense.
+First – and it is absolutely critical – get a quality spam-blocking software installed.
+There are no government regulations in place to prevent or stop spammers, so every business must be responsible for their own anti-spam solution: you must have it in place as the first line of defense.

 Next, you want to make sure you don’t set yourself up for spam list in the first place.
 Once you get on a spam list, it’s impossible to get off; “unsubscribing” often backfires as it proves to the spammer that your email still exists and is active, so even if one of them would respect your unsubscribe request, the theory is that your name will immediately get on dozens or more spam lists.